graeme-winter/dials_tutorials/mult-crystal-compare/compare.md

 dials.scale symmetrized.expt symmetrized.refl \
   anomalous=true absorption_level=medium
 dials.split_experiments scaled.expt scaled.refl
-for n in 0, 1, 2, do
+for n in 0 1 2; do
   dials.merge split_${n}.expt split_${n}.refl output.mtz=split_${n}.mtz
 done
 ```

-(you do not need to process the data together, this is just for convenience)
+(you do not need to process the data together, this is just for convenience) - the key point is bringing the data from integration (here; in P1, but that is not mandatory) together and resolving the symmetry across the population and any indexing ambiguity.
+After this, the data are suitable for scaling together (which works fine with the defaults).
+After this the data are then separated out into the original data sets and merged to give MTZ files which are then suitable for `dimple` analysis - after this the maps can be loaded into `coot` for direct comparison.